AweXCHO/ThermalFM/README.md

 ![Results](Pretrain/result.png)

-**ALL the label and the weight can be downloaded in https://pan.baidu.com/s/1vLIbBIZE22U009sHl2zS5g code: 89xy**
+**ALL the labels and the weights can be downloaded in https://pan.baidu.com/s/1vLIbBIZE22U009sHl2zS5g code: 89xy**

 ## Detection